appsmithorg/appsmith-docs/widget-reference/multiselect.md

 ## Displaying Data

-MultiSelect's **options** can be populated from a data source like an API / Query by transforming the API / Query data to an array of \(label, value\).
-The transformation can be performed using javascript so if the data is an array, we can transform it using the [**Array.map**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/map) function.
+MultiSelect's **options** can be populated from a data source like an API / Query by transforming the incoming data to an array of \(label, value\).
+The transformation can be performed using javascript.
+So if the data is an array, we can transform it using the [**Array.map**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray/map) function.

 ```javascript
 // Query1.data is assumed to be an array here